-I'm now 100 pounds down from my highest weight and in the best shape of my life.
-I've continued with flexible dieting for the last 5 years, maintaining my results and continuing to see progress.
+I lost 100 pounds from my highest weight and got in the best shape of my life.
+I've continued with using what macro counting taught me to create a balance diet and have continued to see progress with changing my body composition.
 I am so passionate about what I learned through my experience that I went back to school to study Nutrition and in December 2019 I graduated with a double major in Nutrition & Psychology.
 Even more, I created a Balanced Macro approach to eating that combines flexible dieting with mindful eating to create enjoyable, lasting results.
-I have coached nearly 200 women now, helping them build healthier habits into their lives by adopting a mindful macro diet approach that helps them break the fad diet cycle for good.
+I have coached thousands of women now, helping them build healthier habits into their lives by adopting a mindful macro diet approach that helps them break the fad diet cycle for good.
 I help women reach their weight loss goals and improve their overall health by improving their relationship with their bodies and with food!
 I'm on a mission to show busy women they CAN have it all - the body, the energy, the mental and physical health, AND they don't have to sacrifice their social lives or give up the foods they love to do it!